Black-Bee-Drones/cbr-2025/maze/README.md

 ros2 run maze waypoints
 ```

-This generates a comprehensive top-down view showing:
+This generates a top-down view showing:
 - All 12 waypoints in the maze (positions 1.5m to 6.5m)
 - Takeoff platform at (1.5m, 2.0m)
 - Color-coded navigation paths: